 Locate and unpack the track.
-The track has been labeled with the same (3) digit code as used in for the chain guide sections.
+The Load and Variable Sections have been labeled with the same (3) digit code as used in for the chain guide sections.
+The joints of the Full Sections have been labeled similarly to the chain guide ends.
 It may be helpful to simulate the layout of track on the floor.
-See Figure 3.a.
-The door sections will later be loaded at this point by removing both sides of the Loading Section, but the full Loading Section must first be completely installed to ensure the spacing and length of the entire track assembly.
+See Figure 3a.
+The door sections will later be loaded by removing both sides of the Load Section, but the full Load Section must first be completely installed to ensure the spacing and length of the entire chain guide assembly.

 NOTE: When possible, field cuts should be positioned so that they fall within pocket area for aesthetic purposes.
-Track sections are best cut to length using a chop saw and then deburr as needed.
+Track sections are best cut to length using a chop saw and then deburred as needed.

 Step 1.
-Track Loading Section (Initial)
+Track Load Section (Initial)

-NOTE: Both sides of the track loading section will be removed later during the install.
+NOTE: Both sides of the track load section will be removed later during the install.
 It is recommended that only the minimum number of fasteners needed to hold the track in place be installed at this stage.
 This prevents unnecessary work as well as preserving the integrity of the header.

-Locate the (2) Loading Sections of track.
-Position (1) of the loading track sections so that the edge is butted tightly against the striker wall and the inside edge it is tightly butted up against the chain guide as shown in Figure 4.1.a.
-The flange on the track should be facing out.
-Make sure that the joints of the track overlap the joints of the chain guide by approximately 6".
-Use the 2 1⁄2" x # 10 screws provided to mount the track to the header.
-Repeat for remaining Loading Section.
+Locate the (2) Load Sections of track.
+Position (1) of the track load sections so that the edge is butted tightly against the striker wall and the inside edge is tightly butted up against the chain guide as shown in Figure 4.1a.
+Use the label on the section to determine orientation.
+Check to see that the holes in the track and chain guide are aligned.
+Make sure that the joints of the track and chain guide are staggered by approximately 6", as shown in Figure 4.1b.
+Use the 4" x #10 screws provided to mount the track to the header.
+Repeat for remaining Load Section.